tommyvo/soraban-engineering-project/README.md

 # Soraban Engineering Project
 The following is a take-home project for Soraban engineering candidates.

-## Instructions
+## Submission Instructions
 - Fork the repository
 - Create a pull request with your project submission
-- In the PR, include a Loom (or other video) that shows the functionality you built and explains how the code works
+- In the PR, include any necessary sample files and a Loom (or other video) showcasing the functionality you built and explains how the code works

 # **Scalable Bookkeeping System with Automated Categorization**